millord237/Stable-Video-Infinity/README.md

 ## 🔧 Environment Setup

 The original docs of diffsynth 2.0 is [here](docs/README.md).
-We recently found two phenomenon.
 We have recently observed two phenomena:

 1. Using different PyTorch versions leads to different results even when using the same random seed.
 Our current environment uses torch==2.7.1.